Sorry, you need to enable JavaScript to visit this website.

 Educational support

 Malta’s education strategy is based on four main principles; equity, social justice, diversity and inclusivity.
-The Framework for Education Strategy 2014-2020 places emphasis on students learning to live together.
+The Framework for Education Strategy 2014-2024 emphasises students learning to live together.
 The Respect for all Framework also states that for these principles to be achieved the values of co-operation, responsibility, unity, tolerance, honesty, peace, happiness, love, freedom, humility, simplicity, courage, friendship and respect need to form the general values to behaviour in schools.
 The value of respect is considered as a prerequisite.

 As highlighted in the National Curriculum Framework for All, acquiring positive attitudes and a respect for human rights, is one of the learning outcomes for Education for Democracy as a cross curricular theme in Social Studies, Environmental Studies and aspects from Personal and Social Development as well as Home Economics.
 Through their studies in this area, learners acquire skills in enjoying rights and exercising responsibilities in various communities; dealing with conflict and controversy; making informed choices and decisions, and taking action, individually or collectively to promote a just and sustainable society whose policies are based on justice, equity and a respect for the community of life.
 As they develop their learning in this area, young people learn to employ citizenship skills, showing responsibility towards their environment and their world, and understanding the impact of enterprise and industry on the local and global community.

-The Ministry for Education and Employment has also launched the initiative ‘My Journey – Achieving Through Different Paths Inclusive and Comprehensive Equitable Quality Learning Programmes’.
-Through this initiative, secondary school students will be able to choose between academic, vocational, applied subjects or a combination of the three elements during the senior cycle of secondary education.
+The Ministry for Education, Sport, Youth, Research and Innovation is implementing an educational policy whereby secondary school students can choose between academic, vocational, applied subjects or a combination of the three elements during the senior cycle of secondary education.
 This will involve moving from a 'one size fits all' system to a more inclusive and equitable programme which can specifically cater to each learner's individual talents.

-The National School Support Services within the Ministry for Education and Employment is implementing the following social inclusion measures:
+The National School Support Services within the Ministry for Education, Sport, Youth, Research and Innovation is implementing the following social inclusion measures:

 • Pilot project for students on the spectrum with severe challenging behaviour attended a programme which offers the below interventions.